Zodiac Astronomy · The Celestial Constellations

 ★ Rasalhague (Alpha Oph) · Mag 2.1 · 49 ly

 The Sun spends ~18 days here.
-Not traditionally used in astrology but astronomically part of the ecliptic.
+Astronomically part of the ecliptic but not traditionally used in the 12-sign astrological system.

 Sagittarius